PanosK92/SpartanEngine/readme.md

 - Linux port.

 ## Wiki
-Don't forget that there is a [wiki](https://github.com/PanosK92/SpartanEngine/wiki) that can help answers some of your questions.
+Don't forget that there is a [wiki](https://github.com/PanosK92/SpartanEngine/wiki) that can help answer some of your questions.
 Here are some of it's contents:
 - [How to compile](https://github.com/PanosK92/SpartanEngine/wiki/How-to-compile)
 - [How to contribute](https://github.com/PanosK92/SpartanEngine/wiki/How-to-contribute)